K VINEYARDS

 Planted: Fennville

 A newer American hybrid variety with highly touted winemaking potential.
 Released to nurseries by the University of Minnesota in 2017.
-Our Itasca was planted in 2019 and we will be expanding our block in 2020.
+Our Itasca was planted in 2019 and 2020.

 OUR VINEYARDS